Contents

 Driven Cavity - Mathematica 4.2, 11/16/06

 Here is the same driven cavity using the finite difference method.
 This code uses the Alternating Direction Implicit (ADI) method to solve the vorticity transport equation assuming unsteady, incompressible, viscous flow.
+This method seems to be much faster and easier to implement in this case than the finite volume method.

 (* runtime: 1 minute *)